robertnunn/7DTD-Modlets/README.md

 - **Free Relays**: Makes the electrical relay cost 0W instead of 1W.
 - **L6 Crafting**: Allows players to craft L6 versions of items given the relevant crafting skill is maxed.
 - **Level Faster**: Increases skill points per level, reduces XP needed to level, reduces the rate at which XP requirements grow.
 - **Money Stacks**: Increases stack size for coins, adds a "Compressed Coin" item and recipe for interconversion (10,000 coins <-> 1 Compressed Coin).
+Compressed coins can be smelted
 - **No Boiled Water Dysentery**: Removes the chance for dysentery from boiled water.
 - **Repair Wrench**: Adds the repair functionality to the wrench's secondary use (default: right-click).
 - **Solar Crafting**: Allows the crafting of solar banks, solar cells, photovoltaic(PV) material, and the old electronic parts.
 Solar cell quality controlled by the 'Yeah Science!' perk.
 Only learnable from the schematic.